Skip to main content

 During my tenure at ABC Company, we were facing persistent system crashes.
 Despite not having complete diagnostic reports, I made the decision to rollback recent changes that seemed to coincide with the onset of the issues.
 This stopped the crashes, allowing us more time for a thorough investigation.
 It turned out that there was an undiscovered bug in the recent update, which we were able to fix without further system interruptions.

-4. Could you discuss a time when you had to convince a client to go along with your Architectural plan?
+4. Could you discuss a time when you had to convince a client to go along with your architectural plan?

 Demonstrate your persuasion and communication skills when dealing with clients who may not initially agree with your recommendations.
 Your answer should reflect your ability to empathize and articulate the benefits of your solution to the client’s business.